vega/altair/doc/user_guide/customization.rst

     chart.to_dict()

-The rendered chart will then reflect these configurations:
+The rendered chart will reflect the theme:

 .. altair-plot::